LOOKING AHEAD TO 2025…

 A MESSAGE FOR OUR TIMES, FROM CHERE

-In this continuing unsettling time, we often feel disconnected from the important work we do in the outside world – support the students and families who depend on us for our skills, talents and efforts.
-CHERE continues to provide timely conferences and a forum for ideas that can help us all do better, now and into the future ahead.
+As we move past the height of the pandemic, we can still feel disconnected from the important work we do to support the students and families who depend on us for our skills, talents and efforts.
+CHERE continues to provide timely conferences and a forum for ideas that can help us all do better, dealing effectively with the new realities, now and into the future.

 Share with us any especially good ideas you’ve come up with.
 Raise any questions that you find most daunting and for which you’d invite other ideas and perspectives.

-Send your ideas and questions to educationRwe2@gmail.com Thank you!
+Send your ideas and questions to educationRwe2@gmail.com And join us in 2025 for engaging, timely conferences.
+Thank you!

 CHERE IN THE NEWS